365businessdev/docs/_i18n/en-US/_docs/365-business-proxy-application/proxy-application-client-installation.md

  2. save the downloaded ZIP file on the server or computer you want to use with 365 business Proxy Application.
  3. unzip the ZIP file (e.g. `C:\install`)
  4. start the setup file and follow the instructions
- 5. enter the **Tenant ID** of your Microsoft Dynamics 365 Business Central environment and a **Name** for the client, which will help you to identify the client in Microsoft Dynamics 365 Business Central.
+ 5. enter the **Tenant ID** of your Microsoft Dynamics 365 Business Central environment and a **Name** for the client, which will help you to identify the client in Microsoft Dynamics 365 Business Central.<br>
     ![Proxy Application Client Installation - Data Entry](/assets/images/365-business-proxy-application/c21483cf5f877db2cc391ffa37013ce6d0fca92b9ee7ecc22d7dbbf7d97403f6.png)
- 6. *(Optional)* Enter a domain user and the password with which 365 business Proxy Application Client is to be operated.
+ 6. *(Optional)* Enter a domain user and the password with which 365 business Proxy Application Client is to be operated.<br>
     ![Proxy Application Client Installation - Login](/assets/images/365-business-proxy-application/bd510f87-83cc-471f-a2e8-bb1ef9dc428a.png)
     <div class="alert alert-info">
     <i class="fa-solid fa-lightbulb"></i> <strong>Note:</strong> If you do not specify a user, 365 business Proxy Application Client will run in the <strong>Local System</strong> context.